 Unfortunately whether or not the uterus will rupture cannot be predicted.
 Uterine rupture occurs without warning and is a retrospective diagnosis.

-A ruptured uterus will always need urgent surgery to deliver your baby, and assess and deal with internal damage in you.
-This sugery is usually done under a general anaesthetic because of the gravity of the situation.
+A ruptured uterus will always need urgent surgery to deliver your baby and assess and deal with internal damage in you.
+This surgery is usually done under a general anaesthetic because of the gravity of the situation.
 Necessary surgery to correct damage can be very major and very high risk and may even involve the need for an emergency hysterectomy (surgical removal of your uterus).

 What is placenta accreta?